zapperment/max-for-live-lib/README.md

 ## Included js objects

+### beatLamp

+This js object is intended to be used with a Novation Launchpad Pro MK3.
+It helps live performers keep track of when the triggered clips will start playing.

+Connect it to a _midiout_ object and set the MIDI output on the track with your Max for Live device to _Launchpad Pro MK3 DAW_.

+When Live starts playing, the scene trigger buttons on the right light up to indicate how much of the current loop has elapsed.
+This is dependent on the global launch quantisation setting you have.
+If you set it to 8 bars, one of the scene buttons will light up for every bar.
+If you set it to 1 bar, the lights will count eighths notes.

+The first 5 beat lamps will light up in green, the next two in yellow, and finally the 8th will light up in red, indicating that it is high time to figure out which clips to launch for the next cycle.

 ### filterMidiCC

 This js object can receive MIDI input and filter out MIDI control change (CC)